esogin/seagrassOmics/scripts/assembly.md

 echo "job finished: "
 date
 ```

-run metaquost for stats on assemblies
+### Run metaquost for stats on assemblies
-Firs move all assemblies to same folder to facilitate analysis
+First move all assemblies to same folder to facilitate analysis
 Results stored in html file in same folder
 ```bash
 #!/bin/bash